How To Approach Privacy & Data Compliance With New Technology

 Zero Trust Adoption Rising

 The old castle and moat approach to security is dying as attacks persist.
 Zero trust flips security to distrust everyone equally – staff, contractors, and partners alike.
 Every login attempt gets challenged, and access is granted temporarily and on minimum need.
 Data stays locked down fearing breaches, only moving within isolated channels.
-While complex to enable, zero trust better reflects the ugly reality that persistent threats are the norm.
+While complex to enable, zero trust better reflects the ugly reality that persistent threats are the norm. Â

 Cloud-Native Security Tools

-Traditional network security gear battles cloud-centric environments leading to gaps.
+Traditional network security gear creates cloud-centric environments leading to gaps.
 New breeds of tools made for elastic clouds and containers uniquely trace resources, workloads, and data flows.
 Cloud-native security finally speaks to applications’ language matching velocity and flexibility demands native clouds unlocked.
 It underpins encrypted, identity-first zero trust models.

 Unified Controls

-Instead of fragmented security policies varying between devices, networks, clouds, and apps, unified controls centralize services.
-One dashboard sets rules spanning the messy digital estate most companies now operate to boost flexibility.
-Universal authentication factors users once on any system, encrypted tunnels move data safely between touchpoints.
-Converged platforms close multi-technology loopholes.
+Instead of segmented security policies varying between devices, networks, clouds, and apps, unified controls centralize services.
+One dashboard sets rules covering the messy digital estate most companies now operate to boost flexibility.
+Universal authentication factors that users apply once on any system, such as encrypted tunnels, move data safely between touchpoints.
+Converged platforms close multi-technology loopholes. Â

 Embedded Data Protection

-Shift to integrate security deeply and earlier when creating software, infrastructure, and data science tools rather than leave it as an afterthought.
+Shift to integrate security deeply and earlier when creating software, infrastructure, and data science tools rather than leave it as an afterthought.Â

 FAQs